IU-PR/Capstone_project/content/docs/2025/Metalytics/week1.md

 1. **Metalytics** - analytical system for forecasting metal prices, Focus on 2–3 metals traded on the Russian financial market.
 Will include explainability reports.
 2. **Idea 2** - forecasting system for company shares.
 Similar to Metalytics, but applied to public companies listed on the Moscow Exchange.
-3. **Idead 3** - Asset allocation recommendation system.
+3. **Idea 3** - Asset allocation recommendation system.
 Helps users decide how to distribute their finances across stocks, bonds or metals.

 ### Brief market research / problem validation